kshitijrajsharma/building-regularization-research/manuscript.md

 Generative models have also been explored: for instance, RegGAN (2022) [@doi:10.3390/rs14081835] used a generative adversarial network to refine building masks such that their boundaries look more like real building shapes.
 In RegGAN, a generator CNN outputs a building mask and a discriminator network critiques it, especially focusing on boundary regularity.
 This adversarial training leads to output masks with sharper, straighter edges than a standard segmentation network.

 Similarly, another study proposed Poly-GAN (2023) to post-process OpenStreetMap building footprints, adjusting vertices via a GAN to better align and orthogonalize them [@doi:10.1007/978-3-031-34612-5_13].
 These GAN-based approaches can be seen as learned versions of the old heuristic regularization rather than applying a Hough transform, they apply a discriminator that has learned what a “correct” building outline looks like and thus encourages the output to conform to those learned patterns.

+![ Schematic diagram of the polygon regularization process linking the Poly-GAN model training phase to the (predicted) building regularization phase [@doi:10.1007/978-3-031-34612-5_13] ](https://github.com/user-attachments/assets/a73dbd91-7fd0-430a-ba7e-f4877295a459){#fig:Poly-GAN-method height="3in"}